-- 1. All exhibitors must have their animal's health papers checked by designated personnel BEFORE any trailers are allowed onto the fairgrounds. - 2.
-The Fair Veterinarian will do an inspection Tuesday evening of the 4-H Fair.- NOTE DAY CHANGE 2021 - 3.
-Beef will be weighed in on Tuesday beginning at 8 pm of the fair and class size will be determined by Superintendents after weigh-in concludes at the 4-H Fair.
-NOTE: All steers will be shown by weight.
-NEW PROCEDURE FOR 2021- NOTE ANY CHANGES MADE TO THIS PROCEDURE. - 4.
-All calves to be shown in market classes and compete for Rate of Gain must have been weighed and tattooed during the Jo Daviess County 4-H Beef Weigh-in by the Beef Superintendents. - 5.
-Exhibitor must show his or her own animal for Showmanship. - 6.
+- 1. All exhibitors must have their animal health papers checked by designated personnel BEFORE any trailers are allowed onto the fairgrounds. - 2.
+The Fair Veterinarian will inspect the Tuesday evening of the 4-H Fair. - 3.
+Beef will be weighed in on Tuesday beginning at 8 pm of the fair, and Superintendents will determine class size after weigh-in concludes at the 4-H Fair.
+NOTE: All steers will be shown by weight. (see general livestock rules) - 4.
+All calves to be shown in market classes and compete for Rate of Gain must have been weighed and tattooed by the Beef Superintendents during the Jo Daviess County 4-H Beef Weigh-in. - 5.
+Exhibitor must show their own animal for Showmanship. - 6.
 Showmanship age is determined by 4-H age, not the actual age of the 4-H'er. - 7.
 No false tail heads or unapproved grooming practices will be allowed. - 8.
 The 4-Her must be present or is responsible for having their steers weighed. - 9.
 Steers and market heifers must have been born on or after January 1 of the previous year. - 10.
 Breeding classes will be divided by age level. - 11.
-Superintendents reserve the right to combine classes if numbers are not sufficient. - 12.
-Only the Judge, the Superintendent, those designated as assistants by the Superintendent, and the 4-Hers who are exhibiting are allowed in the show ring during judging. - 13.
-If an animal is found to be in the wrong class, the 4-H Extension Staff will check the original registration and work with the Superintendent to determine what class(es) that animal will show in.

-- 14. All Jo Daviess County 4-H and State Fair Livestock Exhibit Rules and Health Requirements must be adhered to.
+Superintendents reserve the right to combine classes if numbers are insufficient. - 12.
+Only the Judge, the Superintendent, those designated as assistants by the Superintendent, and the 4-Hers exhibiting are allowed in the show ring during judging. - 13.
+If an animal is in the wrong class, the 4-H Extension Staff will check the original registration and work with the Superintendent to determine the class(es) that animal will be allowed to exhibit in. - 14.
+All Jo Daviess County 4-H and State Fair Livestock Exhibit Rules and Health Requirements must be followed.
 It is your responsibility to read these sections, which are located at the end of the Jo Daviess County 4-H Program Book. - 15.
 Fitting is allowed but not required. - 16.
-Only guardians, siblings and the exhibitor is allowed to fit their animal for show.
+All beef must be stalled overnight and fitted in the barn. - 17.
+Only guardians, siblings, and exhibitors can fit their animals for the show.